CyberGen49/discord-chatgpt/README.md

-# ChatGPT Discord Bot
+# discord-chatgpt
-A Discord bot that allows users to interact with OpenAI's large language models.
+A Discord bot that allows users to interact with OpenAI's GPT large language and DALL-E image generation models.

 Check out [the changelog](/Changelog.md) to see what's changed!